dishasukheja/prompt-engineering-enterprise-notes/README.md

-# Prompt Engineering Enterprise Notes
+# Prompt Engineering for Enterprise Workflows

 ## Overview
-This repository documents my learning journey in prompt engineering with a focus on **enterprise and business workflow use cases**.
+This repository documents practical prompt engineering concepts and examples with a focus on enterprise and business workflow use cases.

+The goal is to explore how structured prompts can improve output quality, consistency, and usability in real-world business scenarios such as summarization, classification, extraction, and decision support.

-Instead of treating prompt engineering as isolated experimentation, I’m organizing concepts, examples, and learnings in a way that is useful for real business scenarios such as summarization, classification, extraction, and decision support.
+Rather than treating prompt engineering as isolated experimentation, this repository organizes concepts, prompt patterns, comparisons, and examples in a way that reflects business-oriented problem solving.

+## What This Repository Demonstrates
+This repository highlights my growing work in:
+- prompt design for business use cases
+- structured output generation
+- reusable prompt patterns
+- enterprise-oriented prompt thinking
+- prompt comparisons and refinement approaches

 ## Why This Repository
 I created this repository to:
-- document what I learn while studying prompt engineering
-- apply concepts to realistic enterprise use cases
-- build a structured public portfolio of my AI learning
+- build a structured portfolio of prompt engineering work
+- explore practical AI use cases for enterprise workflows
-- create reusable prompt patterns for future projects
+- document reusable prompt patterns and design approaches
+- organize examples in a way that is useful for future AI and business projects

 ## Focus Areas
 - Prompt structure
-- Role prompting
+- Role-based prompting
 - Context setting
 - Output formatting
 - Few-shot prompting